When and How to Give Water to Babies Safely

 • Relieve symptoms of constipation.

-• Delay feeds - (Overfeeding young babies can cause gastro-intestinal symptoms related to lactose overload).
+• Delay feeds (overfeeding young babies can cause gastrointestinal symptoms related to lactose overload).

 3. How much water should I give my baby?